debovitch/cutit/README.md

-# cutit
+# Cut it!
-Mono repo root of cutit projects
+Mono repo root of Cut it! projects